Jessweb87/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+- the problem context API helps to solve is removing the need for prop drilling.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+- actions are objects that are dispatched to reducers after being triggered, the reducers then take the data from the action and follow given instructions to manipulate state.
+Store in redux is the initial immutable state.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+- thunk is a middleware that allows you to return a fucntion from ur action creator instead of just an object.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+- my favorite state managment system is simply useState and useReducer, to me its the most intuitive and straight forward, especially in terms of set up and connection.